 You never cease to be the poster children of stupidity.
-If you aren’t spending your parents hard earned money on Kardashian Apps or getting shot playing Pokemon Go; you decide to play an iPhone game which requires your fingerprints and personal information so that anonymous people on the internet can dare you to do dangerous things for money, what could possibility go wrong?
-A real life game of True or Dare without the truth.
-If this game were real, it would be shut down in roughly 13 minutes once the 4th high school junior jumped into a tiger cage so they could ride it for $50 followed by getting hilarious mauled to death.
-Stupid people win stupid prizes should be the tagline but just like a check from Lionsgate, I’m not holding my breath for any positivity to come out of this film so let’s begin the story of a game called Nerve.
+If you aren’t spending your parents hard earned money on Kardashian Apps or getting shot playing Pokemon Go; you decide to play an iPhone game which requires your fingerprints and personal information so that anonymous people on the internet can dare you to do dangerous things for money, what could possibly go wrong?
+Stupid people playing stupid games winning stupid prizes should be the tagline so let’s begin the story of a game called Nerve.

 I’m going to say now if you are over the age of 22, Nerve isn’t for you and you’ll probably end up hating teenagers more than you already do.
 The motivation for playing this game seems to be nothing more than pure vanity.
 It’s difficult on premise alone to feel bad for anyone because they all should know better.
 Nerve makes reference to the ‘Dark Web’ which is used by hackers and criminals to perform all sorts of twisted illegal activities that your mind can think of.
 A game that encourages dangerous acts that no one can trace or shut down and requires personal information to play should be a parade of red flags for everyone involved but again, kids being kids right?
 Vee meets a cute guy played by Dave Franco who is also a player.
 Together they team up and make a run to the finals in hopes to win a game that no one has ever won.

 Nerve is simply poorly written and is aimed at an audience that is too young to call them out on it.
 Visually they are great set pieces that bring intriguing dilemmas for our characters but doesn’t have the smarts to pull off any angle they establish.
 Plot induced stupidity is the driving factor here and you can only play the naivety card so much until it begins to take you out of the realm of believability and enjoyment.
-The acting is very Mean Girls meets Mr. Robot.
 Emma Roberts doesn’t play the shy innocent teen well and Dave Franco has seen better acting in other films.
 The premise had the potential to be a great thriller under a better screenwriter.
-Sadly this film has too much to overcome in order to be competent.
 Nerve is a dumb teen action movie which doesn’t do anything to help the reputation of teens, New Yorkers, hackers, or society in general.
-The next time you try to make a statement on the world, don’t write a story that more insulting than the people you are trying to critique.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.